Parmesan Protein Is Higher Than Chicken By Weight

 Parmesan Nutrition Per Ounce

-• 336mg calcium, about 26 percent of the Daily Value
+• 336 milligrams calcium, about 26 percent of the Daily Value

-• 6.4mcg selenium, about 12 percent of the Daily Value
+• 6.4 micrograms selenium, about 12 percent of the Daily Value

 Calcium Density

-That makes it one of the most calcium-dense commonly available foods.
+That is about 91 percent of the Daily Value, making it one of the most calcium-dense commonly available foods.

 Vitamin K2 in Parmesan

-Fermented cheeses contain menaquinones, a form of vitamin K often referred to as K2.
+Fermented cheeses contain menaquinones, a form of vitamin K known as K2.

-• Vitamin K plays a role in bone-related proteins
+• Vitamin K plays a role in blood clotting and bone-related proteins

 What “Real Parmesan” Means

-In the United States, Parmesan and Reggiano are defined under a federal standard of identity, including minimum curing requirements.
+In the United States, Parmesan has a federal standard of identity with defined aging and composition rules.

-The stricter and more recognized standard is Parmigiano Reggiano PDO, which follows specific production rules:
+The stricter standard is Parmigiano Reggiano PDO, which requires:

 • Only milk, salt, and calf rennet